haarnel/moviesub_anki/README.md

 Convert video (movie, youtube video and etc) files with subtitles into [Anki](https://apps.ankiweb.net/) deck.
-For now, it only works with subtitles in SubRip format subtitle format.
+For now, it only works with subtitles in SubRip format.

 Demo: [Watch](https://player.vimeo.com/video/559606758)